timelsass/wp-license-compatibility/README.md

 - Compatibility fields for `GPL-2.0-only`.
 - Compatibility fields for `GPL-3.0-only`.

-The initial support for compatibility checks was for checking against [https://github.com/WordPress/WordPress/blob/master/license.txt](WordPress.org's GPL-2.0-or-later license).
+The initial support for compatibility checks was for checking against [WordPress.org's GPL-2.0-or-later license](https://github.com/WordPress/WordPress/blob/master/license.txt).
 As the Theme Sniffer plugin progresses, we hope to add some compatibility checking to bundled resources in themes and perform some compatibility checking upon those.
 This can lead to further data being added to support other licenses if the need arises.

 As a note, while this repo uses various sources to accumulate the data - the license data does show favor towards the SPDX license identifiers.
 SPDX is the most comprehesive and standardized approach to license expressions, which provides a solid base for extending.